harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/security.rst

 3. SHA256 hash the result of step 1.
 4. Return the resulting hash.

-.. note:: The funtion ``parent_hash()`` is assumed to return the hash of the parachain's parent block - which precedes the block this function is called in.
+.. note:: The funtion ``parent_hash()`` is assumed to return the hash of the shard's parent block - which precedes the block this function is called in.

 .. _hasExpired: